Lauren Turner: Long-lost daughter

 In the 2013 season finale, Lauren told Lucy Robinson that when she left Erinsborough in 1994 she was pregnant with Brad's child.
 She had not told anyone else, except her mother Kathy, who then helped her to hide the pregnancy.
 The baby died shortly after being born and "feelings of grief still engulf Lauren."
 A reporter for news.com.au commented that the information would have the potential to destroy Lauren's marriage to Matt.
-It later emerged that Lauren and Brad's daughter was still alive, and they embarked on a search for her.
+It later emerged that Lauren and Brad's daughter is still alive, and they embarked on a search for her.
 While following a lead in Adelaide, Lauren and Brad shared a kiss.
 Kendall explained that the address they have no longer exists, leaving them "wounded by the events of the day".
 Kendall continued, "Lauren is just emotionally drained and they both need comfort.
 It starts as a hug, and then turns into a kiss."
 Feeling guilty, Lauren flew home to her family, where she was surprised to discover that Matt had arranged for them to renew their vows.
 Lauren decided to keep the kiss from Matt, but did confide in her father.

 Shortly after Lauren and Brad gave up their search, their daughter, Paige Smith (Olympia Valance), turned up in Erinsborough looking for them.
 Keeping her identity a secret, Paige secures a job at Harold's Store, where she and Lauren make a good first impression on each other and develop a connection.
 Kendall admitted that she and Gamblin loved the long-lost daughter storyline and she believed that it added another layer to her character.
 She also said that as the storyline had gone along, it had exposed Lauren's faults and the "cracks in her personality."
 Kendall explained that when Lauren discovered Paige was her daughter, it came as "a huge shock", but Lauren was happy.